Attempted acquisition of Time Warner Cable by Comcast: Internet

 At the end of 2013, Comcast and Time Warner Cable had about 20.7 million and 11.1 million internet subscribers, respectively.
 Together, the two companies would have controlled about two-thirds of the broadband cable market, or about 40% of the U.S. wired broadband market as a whole.
 Comcast noted that the combined companies' share of all U.S. broadband internet, both wired and wireless was 21.5%.
-However, because wireless internet is generally slower, more expensive, and has much lower data caps, the wireless comparison remains controversial.
+At the time of the attempted merger, wireless internet was generally slower, more expensive, and had much lower data caps, so the wireless comparison remained controversial.
+However, by the 2020s, deployment of 5G meant fixed wireless became competitive with cable, as modern wireless has faster speeds, in come cases exceeding cable, and lacks data caps.

 In 2010, Comcast won a lawsuit with the FCC which struck down the agency's net neutrality rules on jurisdictional grounds.
 As a condition of its acquisition of NBC Universal in 2011, Comcast agreed to abide by the same Open Internet rules that it argued be struck down.
 Because these rules would be extended to Time Warner Cable customers in the event of a merger, Comcast argued the acquisition would be a benefit for consumers.
 On the other hand, critics noted that the provision expires in January 2018, and questioned Comcast's record of abiding by legal mandates.